COLUMN: The ups and downs of West Dearborn Street

 By 1959, a modern post office had been built on West Dearborn Street, and it was a popular location.
 Since there was no home delivery, you picked up your mail on Dearborn and probably stayed to do some shopping or socializing.

 In 1962, the Elsie Quirk Library opened.
-Eventually, in the 1990s, Sarasota bought land on West Dearborn and opened up an entryway, giving the library and address on the main street.
+Eventually, in the 1990s, Sarasota bought land on West Dearborn and opened up an entryway, giving the library an address on the main street.

 But the 1960s saw the town start moving southward and eastward.
 Dearborn Street was no longer the only commercial area in town.